 Past incarnations of this sculpt have been primarily white thanks to its police car duties.
 But in this form, the toy gets to take on different colors with very little white in the mix.

 Most of Sideswipe is a combination of red and black.
 The plastic on his shoulders and chest are actually a dark, smokey plastic whereas his mid-body, feet and upper arms are black.
 His upper legs, lower arms, missile launchers and part of his upper body are white, but not so much so that they look just like Mach Alert/Prowl.
 The red on the lower legs, car doors, "shield" and shoulders work to keep that from happening.
 The Autobot symbol on his chest is vacuum metallized red while the tailpipes on the sides are painted red.
 Silver is used for details such as the tubes on his chest and the tech details on his shoulders.
 The robot head is black with gunmetal and silver paint used for the sides of th head and the face respectively.
 Sticking with the animated Generation One show tradition, Sideswipe's eyes are light blue.

 Sideswipe has fifteen points of articulation.
 This includes four points for each arm and three on each leg.
 This allows for some fairly neat and dynamic poses, and it keeps him from being an "unposable brick" as some have called his Generation One predecessors.

 Sideswipe is by no means a bargain.
 He is a collectable on a fairly high order.
 If you want to buy a neat toy for your kid to trash, then Prowl or Mach Alert will do in a pinch.
-But this one's for the hard core collector who likes exclusives and variants and isn't afraid to pay a higher price tag.
-It's a cool idea for a redeco and a well done one at that.
+But this one's for the hard core collector who likes exclusives and variants and isn't afraid to pay a premium.